ARRG Amateur Radio Relay Group, Inc. An Oregon Non-Profit Public Service Team since 1977 Operating the K7RPT Repeater System

 K7RPT Repeater system is owned and operated by the Amateur Radio

-Relay Group, Inc. which is entirely comprised of hundreds of
+Relay Group, Inc. which is supported entirely by

-licensed Amateur Radio operators and our supportive families.
+licensed Amateur Radio operators and our supportive non-Amateur

 The team was